Pizza bomber: Collar bomb

-The bomb used in the killing consisted of a hinged collar that worked like a large handcuff to go around the neck, four keyholes that went under the chin, and a rectangular housing containing two pipe bombs and two kitchen timers.
+The bomb used in the killing consisted of a hinged collar that worked like a large handcuff to go around the neck, four keyholes that went under the chin, and a rectangular housing unit containing two pipe bombs and two kitchen timers.
 One electronic timer hung down over the chest.
 The device had several decoys, such as unconnected wires, a toy cell phone, and deceptive warning stickers.

 Pizza delivery

-For 10 years Wells worked as a pizza delivery driver at the Mama Mia's Pizzeria in Erie until his death.
+For 10 years, Wells worked as a pizza delivery driver at Mama Mia's Pizzeria in Erie until his death.
 Just after 1:30 p.m. on August 28, 2003, the pizzeria received a call from a payphone at a nearby gas station.
-The owner could not understand the customer and passed the phone to Wells, who received a call to deliver two pizzas to 8631 Peach Street, an address a few miles from the pizzeria.
+The owner could not understand the customer and transferred the call to Wells, who was instructed to deliver two pizzas to 8631 Peach Street, an address a few miles from the pizzeria.
 The address was the location of the transmitting tower of WSEE-TV at the end of a dirt road.

 According to law enforcement, upon arriving at the television tower, Wells found the plot had changed and learned the bomb was real.
 Wells' family disputes this account of the events at the television tower; according to them, Wells was accosted at gunpoint by strangers and forced to participate.
 The details of events at the tower that led to the bomb being attached to Wells' neck have never been firmly established, but evidence suggests there was a struggle and that Barnes, Diehl-Armstrong, Rothstein, and Stockton were all present at that time.

 In interviews by law enforcement, Stockton claimed to be the one to put the bomb around Wells' neck.
 When Wells discovered that the bomb was real, Barnes said a pistol was fired in order to force Wells' compliance, and witnesses confirmed hearing a gunshot.
 After the bomb was applied, Wells was given a sophisticated home-made shotgun, which had the appearance of an unusually shaped cane.

 Wells was instructed to claim that three black men had forced the bomb on him and were holding him as a hostage.

 Scavenger hunt

-Inside Wells' car police found nine pages of handwritten instructions addressed to "Bomb Hostage", directing him to rob the bank.
-The instructions also included a scavenger hunt, listing a series of strictly-timed tasks of collecting keys that would delay detonation and eventually defuse the bomb.
+Inside Wells' car, police found nine pages of handwritten instructions addressed to "Bomb Hostage", directing him to rob the bank.
+The instructions also included a scavenger hunt, listing a series of strictly timed tasks for collecting keys that would delay detonation and eventually defuse the bomb.
 The pages warned that Wells would be under constant surveillance and any attempts to contact authorities would result in the bomb's detonation.
 "ACT NOW, THINK LATER OR YOU WILL DIE!" was scrawled at the bottom of the instructions.